JonnySB/JonnySB/README.md

 - 🔭 I’m working on a number of different projects at the moment - checkout my repos!

-- ⚡ I'm passionate about all things linux, open source, and excited to collaborate on projects!
+- ⚡ I'm passionate about all things linux, open source, and excited to collaborate on most types of projects!

 - 📘 In addition to developing deeper experience in the tools I already use, I'm interesting in learning more about low-level and efficiency-first languages such as C, C++, go and Java.